garyblu71mods/KerbNoteLite/README.md

 ### Mininote Overlay
 - Click-through note on screen
 - Mouse hover increases opacity
-- [x] to close, Edit to jump to full note
+- "x" to close, Edit to jump to full note
 - Non-blocking — does not interfere with gameplay

 ### Editor Improvements